defnotkevz/zettelkasten/xWord dev.md

 ## Feature 1: VideoGen

+1. we get the input video. can be from anywhere: asset library or upload or youtube?
+2. get the transcript

 Clipping - need timestamps
  - from the original video, we create smaller videos need layout settings, How?
 Prompt?
 Do we specify timestamps?